lacroixdesign/lacroixdesign.net/source/blog/craft-obsolete-url-redirect-plugin.md

 tagline: "A plugin to automatically redirect to an entry’s new URL if its slug has been revised."
 date: "2015-03-11 8:00"
 author: "Michael LaCroix"
-image: false
+image: "craft-obsolete-url-redirect-plugin.jpg"
-inline_header: false
+inline_header: true
-light_logo: false
+light_logo: true
 short_url: "http://lcrx.co/1AeiFro"
 dn_url: false
 published: true